UoM-Robotics-Society/HackABot2024/makerbot/README.md

 # MakerBot

-The Makerspace is an innovative environment that fosters creativity by bringing together individuals from diverse academic backgrounds to explore their hobbies
+The Makerspace is an innovative environment that fosters creativity by bringing together individuals from diverse academic backgrounds to explore their hobbies.
+However, only opening in December 2022, they are still relatively new and are looking for interesting and intuitive ways they can improve the Makerspace to be the best it can be.
 [inset speil here about how good it is]
 [insert speil here about sony spresense boards]